kansoftware/TradingBasics/README.md

 ```

-For correct work need package libboost-math-dev or you can set BOOST_ROOT variable.
+To work correctly, you need the libboost-math-dev package or you can set the BOOST_ROOT variable.

 ```bash
 cmake -DBOOST_ROOT=/you_path_to_boost/boost ..